GMOD/Apollo/docs/Quick_start_guide.md

     tools/user/add_tracks.pl -D $WEBAPOLLO_DATABASE -U $PGUSER -P $PGPASSWORD -t seqids.txt
     tools/user/set_track_permissions.pl -D $WEBAPOLLO_DATABASE -U $PGUSER -P $PGPASSWORD -u $WEBAPOLLO_USER -t seqids.txt -a

-We will install the jbrowse perl scripts using cpanm.
-This will allow you to run the data processing pipeline scripts from anywhere.
+We will install the jbrowse perl scripts using setup.sh.
+This will allow you to run the data processing pipeline scripts the bin directory similar to the normal jbrowse pipeline.

-    ./install_jbrowse_bin.sh cpanm
+    ./setup.sh

 #### Setup genome browser data
 Now we will setup our data directory.
 In this example we will use the sample data.
 For other purposes, refer to the [configuration guide](Configure.md) guide for more details.